Kool-Aid: Discover the Dream

 Kool-Aid Man was built for destruction, not hugs, which hindered his usefulness as a General Foods goodwill ambassador.
 Rebecca Matticks, the Hastings Museum director, told us that the museum tried to have a staffer wear the suit for photo-ops, but that it was too heavy, too hot, and that it cut into human shoulders.
 "After about ten minutes," she said, "you'd had enough."

 General Foods retired the first Kool-Aid Man around 1980, replacing him with a lighter, puffier model, fluffed by air from an interior fan.
 This successor somehow continued to bust through masonry on TV commercials (and he also left his footprints in Hastings), but any kid with a sugar addiction could tell you that such macho demonstrations were bogus.
-If you want to see the real embodiment of the power that fueled Kool-Aid Acid Tests and the Jonestown Massacre, you have to come here.
+If you want to see the real embodiment of the power that fueled Kool-Aid Acid Tests, you have to come here.